Research

 In this paper, I analyze how off-school time use shapes children’s academic achievement using a unique dataset on Turkish children aged 8-12.
 With a rich set of variables, such as cognitive and non-cognitive characteristics of children, parenting styles, and teaching styles, I establish significant gender differences in off-school time allocation, with girls spending more time on chores and study and less on play.
 Then, I estimate an education production function with time-use variables as inputs.
 An extra hour spent on house chores is associated with a significant reduction in both math (0.042sd) and verbal test scores (0.025sd).
 These numbers are instead 0.027sd and 0.03sd for an extra hour of playtime.
 I also document a gender math gap favoring boys of 0.171 sd.
 This gap is likely due to different uses of time and different returns to playtime across genders.

-This study investigates the effect of increasing female representation in executive positions within local governments on municipal expenses and the provision of public social services.
-We leverage a 2014 reform in Italy that mandated 40% gender quotas in the executive councils of municipalities with more than 3000 inhabitants.
+This study investigates the effect of increasing female representation in executive positions within local governments on municipal expenditures and the provision of public social services.
+We leverage a 2014 reform in Italy that mandated 40\% gender quotas in the executive councils of municipalities with more than 3000 inhabitants.
 Introducing quotas for executives represents a novel and interesting setting, as these figures might have more influence over administration and budgeting than other council members.
 To isolate the impact of gender quotas from other policies active at the same population cutoff, we employ a difference-in-discontinuities approach.
-Our findings reveal that the policy effectively increases female representation in local governments, aligning with its objectives.
-We find that the increased presence of women in decision-making roles decreases current expenses per resident, spanning various categories of expenditures.
-In particular, it decreases current expenses in culture and environment.
-Furthermore, the composition of expenditures changes significantly in favor of preschool and school expenditures.
-This suggests that including women in executive roles can influence the allocation of municipal resources.
+We document that the policy effectively increases female representation in local governments, aligning with its objectives.
+Our findings reveal that the increase in female executives shifts the composition of expenditures in favor of schools, with the budget share allocated to preschools and schools rising by 23% and 10%, respectively.
+This indicates that including women in executive roles can influence the allocation of municipal resources.

 Work in Progress: